The 8 biggest mistakes when washing

 If you use too little detergent, the opposite is true.
 Your laundry won't get properly clean, which ultimately also means that your laundry not only smells, but also remains dirty.

-In addition, limescale will build up in your clothes more quickly and wear out faster.
+In addition, limescale will build up in your clothes more quickly and wear them out faster.

 Tips:

-By the way: You can make dosing easier for yourself with the bluu washing strips can save you dosing: The strips are already pre-dosed and just right for your laundry.
+• Use washing strips from bluu: The strips are already pre-dosed and just right for your laundry.

-Nowadays, washing machines offer countless different washing programs and combination options: you can choose the program, temperature and spin speed yourself.
+Nowadays, washing machines have countless different washing programs and combination options: You can determine the program, temperature and spin speed yourself.

-If you use the wrong program for your clothes, they may discolour, shrink or suffer other irreparable damage.
+If you use the wrong program for your clothes, they can become discoloured, shrink or suffer other damage.

 To prevent this from happening to you: Pay attention to the care label!
 This usually tells you everything you need to know about caring for your garment.
 Also check the operating instructions for your washing machine: they will tell you which washing program is suitable for what.